AJSuryaA/GenSight/README.md

-# GenSight integration ith Apache Airflow
+# GenSight integration with Apache Airflow